thomassuedbroecker/example-connect-to-elastic-search/README.md

 ### Step 5: Download the certificate file for your [Databases for Elasticsearch](https://cloud.ibm.com/databases/databases-for-elasticsearch) instance

-Download it to your local computer into the newly created folder.
+Download the certificate file to your local computer into the newly created folder.

 ![](./images/elasticsearch-02.png)